• Home

 You may wonder, is Jojoba oil sustainable?

-Jojoba oil is often added to hair and skin products as a luxury item, contributing much-needed hydration to dry, aging, or irritated skin.
+Jojoba oil is often added to hair and skin products as a luxury item, contributing much-needed hydration, or as a carrier oil in roller bottles such as this homemade anti-aging roller bottle.

 You can use it directly on your skin and hair straight from the bottle or mix it with essential oils to add delicious natural fragrances.